civican/legisinfo/44-1/bills/C-18/bill_text.md

     information relating to the distribution of the commercial value of those agreements among eligible news businesses, including relative to the expenditures of those businesses on their newsrooms;

-    information relating to the effect of the agreements on those expenditures; and
+    information relating to the effect of the agreements on those expenditures;

+    if the Canadian Broadcasting Corporation has provided an annual report under section 53.1 in the 12 months preceding the preparation of the auditor's report, information related to that annual report; and

     any other element that, in the opinion of the auditor, supports the transparency of the impact of this Act on the Canadian digital news marketplace.

+  **(3)** The report must not contain any information that is likely to reveal information designated as confidential under subsection 55(1).

+  **(4)** The Commission must publish the report on its website within 30 days after the day on which it receives it.

 ## Review of Act